 In this section we discuss the behaviour of household saving in the UK.
 As a percentage of personal disposable income, the personal saving rate grew steadily if not smoothly from 2% in 1950 to 9% in 1961, a level around which it then fluctuated for a decade before rising again during 1972-80 to peak at 13.4% in 1980.
-It then fell sharply to a mere 5.7% in 1988 but then climbed back to 12.8% in 1992 before starting to edge down again.
+It then fell sharply to a mere 5.7% in 1988 but then climbed back to 12.8% in 1992 before starting to edge down again3.
 Thus, how one sees the pattern of evolving personal saving depends very much on the chronological vantage point from which one looks.
-Those, like much of the literature, wearing recent spectacles tend to emphasise the secular decline since 1980; those (e.g. Chrystal, 1982) taking a much longer perspective begin by noting how exceptional were the high saving levels around 1980.
+Those, like much of the literature, wearing recent spectacles tend to emphasise the secular decline since 1980; those (e.g. Chrystal, 1982) taking a much longer perspective begin by noting how exceptional were the high saving levels around 19804.
 Chrystal, op.cit even goes back to the early 1920's, when the personal savings was negative; the whole inter-war average was only between 3 and 4%

 Despite the potential relevance of earlier evidence, we shall follow much of the literature in confining our attention to relatively recent experience, in part of course because we wish to relate our theoretical discussion to available empirical evidence, where the most relevant econometric evidence tends to use quite recent data.
+Thus, within the broad framework of modern intertemporal consumption theory we use UK evidence to reinterpret some familiar and general issues in saving behaviour - excess sensitivity and excess smoothness, the role of income expectations, the effects of financial liberalisation, the importance of uncertainty, problems of inflation accounting, other measurement issues, (dis)aggregation problems and demographics, and forecasting failures.